gwinnem/vue-keyboard-component/README.md

 ### 📔 TODO's:

 - Fix function button issues.
-- Make text Select Keyboard language and Start typing now as props so they can be translated.
+- Make text Select Keyboard language and Start typing now as props, so they can be translated.
 - Check missing microsoft layouts.
 - Create new documentation.